OlehKurachenko/oop_in_c/README.md

 ### Reason

-Well, as I have to use only C for my first projects in [Unit Factory], I've decided to find a way to write in OOP.
+Well, as I have to use only C for my first projects in [UNIT Factory], I've decided to find a way to write in OOP.
 It is a very useful as the mechanism of organizing code, especially for graphics projects.

+### Note

+Some of code here should look weird.
+This is because of [The Norm][42_Norm] - a set of ruled which are mandatory for projects in C in [UNIT Factory]

 ### Sources